loucadufault/Concha-Labs-Take-Home-Project/README.md

 It is recommended to use an HTTP GUI client like Postman to facilitate making requests to the server.
 The server expects requests to the `/accounts` and `/audios` endpoints.
 For most operations, the server either expects the data to be encoded as URL path or query params, or as a JSON payload in the body.
 For a few operations, it expects either JSON or image files as form data for file uploads.

-See the #Documentation section to explore the functionality provided by the API.
+See the #documentation section to explore the functionality provided by the API.

 Inspecting the code of the e2e tests under the `tests/e2e` directory can also be useful in understanding the server API.